 No Export for You: Prior to HD Collection's version of Zone of the Enders: The 2nd Runner, a Special Edition of game was released in Japan and Europe, but strangely never to North America.
-The Special Edition featured some graphical and frame-rate improvements over the original game, new difficulty levels* (the Japanese version has an Extreme difficulty and a Super Hard difficulty in-between Very Hard and Extreme mode, whereas the European version only gets the Extreme mode), new cutscenes and battle sequences, an expaned Extra Mission mode, and sub-weapon tutorials for the VR Training.
+The Special Edition featured some graphical and frame-rate improvements over the original game, new difficulty levels* (the Japanese version has an Extreme difficulty and a Super Hard difficulty in-between Very Hard and Extreme mode, whereas the European version only gets the Extreme mode), new cutscenes and battle sequences, an expanded Extra Mission mode, and sub-weapon tutorials for the VR Training.
 This changed though as the HD Collection includes the European version of the Special Edition of The 2nd Runner for the North American release.

-And there's the two premium editions for the Japanese version of Zone of the Enders HD Edition, which has two books instead of one from the Western release, and a Blu-ray re-release of the Zone of the Enders: 2167 IDOLOOVA with the most expense of two packages.
+And there's the two premium editions for the Japanese version of Zone of the Enders HD Edition, which has two books instead of one from the overseas release, and a Blu-ray re-release of the Zone of the Enders: 2167 IDOLOOVA with the most expense of two packages.

 Old Shame: Whilst not necessarily ashamed of the original game, the HD Collection's pre-release hype was all focused on The 2nd Runner, with barely a word being said about the HD remastering of the original game; on top of that, the intro specially made for the HD Collection only focuses on the original game for roughly a minute and a half, with the remaining four minutes focusing on The 2nd Runner.